-If you loose a Bearing Buddy it could be because it was not installed correctly.
+If you lose a Bearing Buddy it could be because it was not installed correctly.
 Be sure to hammer them in correctly.

 Now that you know how to grease a bearing buddy system easy & fast get out there and do it.
 You will now have peace of mind that your wheels will not fall off your trailer due to a bad bearing.
 Check out some of our other trailer mods.